-Persons interested in taking graduate courses at the School of Criminal Justice may enroll for non-degree study.
+People interested in taking graduate courses at the School of Criminal Justice may enroll for non-degree study.
 Credits earned as a non-degree student do not lead to a degree from Rutgers but may be helpful when considering acquiring specific skills or seeking experience in a graduate school setting.
-Non-degree students who apply and gain admission in to the SCJ Master of Arts program may have their credits transferred to their M.A. coursework.
+Non-degree students who apply and gain admission into the SCJ Master of Arts program may have their credits transferred to their M.A. coursework.

-Non-degree students will be considered for admission on a space-available basis and may only take up to 12 graduate-level credits at SCJ.
+Non-degree students will be considered for admission on a space-available basis and may only take up to 12 graduate-level credits at the School of Criminal Justice.

 Applicants interested in non-degree enrollment may submit application materials for admission consideration before the first week of classes of every semester (Fall/Spring).
-To be considered, applicants may submit electronically their current resume or CV, as well as their official undergraduate transcript.
-Non-degree applicants will be reviewed by the SCJ Office of Academic Programs and Student Services.
+To be considered, applicants must apply online at http://gradstudy.rutgers.edu, submit a copy of their current Resume/CV, and submit an official transcript showing a undergraduate degree was earned.
+Non-degree applicants will be reviewed by the SCJ Office of Academic Programs and Student Services and will be notified of their acceptance online and by email.

-Note: Non-degree students applying to the regular SCJ M.A. program will need to fulfill all admission requirements, with the exception of GRE scores and letter of recommendation (see above).
+Note: Non-degree students applying to the regular SCJ M.A. program will need to fulfill all admission requirements, with the exception of GRE scores.
 Non-degree status does not influence admission in to any of the SCJ academic programs.
 International students are not eligible for non-degree matriculation.